WELCOME TO COLORADO

 The Colorado Department of Transportation plows about 6 million lane miles every year, keeps open 35 mountain passes, and monitors 278 avalanche paths.
 They do their best to keep everyone moving to their destinations.

 So, how do you know where to begin planning for your Colorado adventures?
 The landscape and adventures vary not only by season but by region, from the eastern High Plains to the rock sides of Rocky Mountains to the tundra of the highest of the stretches.
-Consider learning a bit about each of the eight regions, as shown on this map: Plains & Canyons, Pioneering Plains, Pikes Peak Wonders, Mystic San Luis Valley, Mountains & Mesas, Rockies Playground, The Great West, Denver & Cities of the Rockies.
+Consider learning a bit about each of the eight regions, as shown on this map: Canyons & Plains, Pioneering Plains, Pikes Peak Wonders, Mystic San Luis Valley, Mountains & Mesas, Rockies Playground, The Great West, and Denver & Cities of the Rockies.

 Northeast Colorado’s grasslands don’t offer much protection from the winds that roll off of the Rockies!
 Winter is very chilly and summer is hot and dry.
 Colorado’s earliest settlers established farms here, some of which are still in operation by descendants of those hearty early travelers.